GST GST

 A person who is not registered under the GST regime will be unable to collect tax from his customers or claim any input tax credit for tax paid by them.

 GST applicability refers to the conditions and rules under which the Goods and Services Tax (GST) is levied on the supply of goods and services in India.
-GST is a comprehensive indirect tax that has replaced various other indirect taxes like Central Excise Duty, Service Tax, Value Added Tax (VAT), etc. It is applicable to all businesses involved in the supply of goods or services in India, provided they meet the specified turnover criteria.
+GST is a comprehensive indirect tax that has replaced various other indirect taxes like Central Excise Duty, Service Tax, Value Added Tax (VAT), etc. It applies to all businesses involved in the supply of goods or services in India, provided they meet the specified turnover criteria.

 Goods and Services Tax (GST) is a tax reform that has been implemented in India since July 1, 2017.
 It is a comprehensive indirect tax that is levied on the supply of goods and services throughout the country.
 GST has replaced several indirect taxes like Central Excise Duty, Service Tax, Value Added Tax (VAT), and others.